roedoejet/g2p/README.md

 ## Studio

 You can also run the `g2p Studio` which is a web interface for creating custom lookup tables to be used with g2p.
-To run the `g2p Studio` either visit https://g2p-studio.herokuapp.com/ or run it locally using `python run_studio.py`.
+To run the `g2p Studio` either visit https://g2p-studio.herokuapp.com/ or run it locally with:

-Alternatively, you can run the app from the command line: `g2p run`
+    uvicorn g2p.app:app --reload --port 5000

 ## Maintainers